Why your shaving cream is watery and what to do about it?

 Proper storage of shaving cream is essential to preserve its quality.
 Always keep the cream in a cool, dry place to prevent water from seeping into the container, which can cause the cream to water down.

-Always close the cap firmly to ensure the cream doesn’t dry out.
-Storing shaving cream in a standing position with the cap facing up prolongs its lifespan.
+Always close the cap firmly to prevent the cream from drying out.
+Storing shaving cream standing with the cap facing up prolongs its lifespan.

 • Selecting the Right Shaving Cream